 When I moved into my first apartment back in 2010 I only knew how to make a few dishes.
 Spaghetti, chicken Cesar salad, and breakfast foods were in heavy rotation.
 Even the fact that I grew up in the kitchen helping my mom and watching my grandmother cook, there was something different about cooking in my kitchen.
 I didn’t have anyone looking over my shoulder or giving me directions and for a moment, I missed that.
 So while I learned how to completely cook on my own I slowly added a few more dishes to my weekly rotation and Salmon was definitely one of them.
 It wasn’t always roasted and tender but it was edible and I was proud of it.
-All that said, I think everyone should have a quick, delicious, and simple oven roasted salmon recipe in their back pocket.
-It’s always a great entertaining option as well as a nice weekday meal.
+All that said, I think everyone should have a quick, delicious, and simple oven-roasted salmon recipe in their back pocket.
+The herb aioli is a delicious way to add more flavor to your salmon.

 The seasoning for this recipe is very simple and versatile; salt, pepper, Herbes de Provence, and brown sugar.
 This blend is light, slightly sweet, with a subtle savoriness from the Herbes de Provence.
 I chose this blend because you can enjoy the flavors with just about any pairing.
 If you prefer a salmon with a heavier seasoning feel free to add or swap out the seasonings as you please, just keep the cooking method the same.

-How to make a Simple Oven Roasted Salmon
+How to Make this Oven Roasted Salmon with Herb Aioli

-Preheat the oven to 375° and line a baking sheet with aluminum foil then start preparing the fish.
-When making salmon always remove it from the refrigerator for about 10 minutes before you cook it, as room temperature is best.
+Preheat the oven to 375°, line a baking sheet with aluminum foil and start preparing the fish.
+When making salmon always remove it from the refrigerator 10 minutes before you cook it.
 Rub the oil all over the fish and evenly season with salt, pepper, Herbes de Provence, and brown sugar.
 Cover the salmon with aluminum foil and bake for 20-25 minutes.
 Cooking times might vary based on the thickness of your salmon so be sure to keep an eye on it.

-Serve this salmon with your favorite side dishes and even as a sandwich.
-My favorite way to enjoy salmon is in a salad and glass of white wine.
+Serve this salmon with your favorite side dishes and even as a sandwich with the herb aioli.
+My favorite way to enjoy salmon is in a salad.
 Again, this is a super versatile recipe and I encourage you to play around with some of your favorite spices.
 As long as you follow the cooking method it will always turn out tender and flaky.
 Enjoy this Oven Roasted Salmon with Herb Aioli recipe!Print